PostHog/posthog.com/contents/docs/tutorials/aarrr-how-to-build-pirate-funnel-posthog-with-posthog.md

 ## Step 7: investigation

 This is where you want to turn from hard data to soft data.
-The broad metrics used to create an A.A.R.R.R. function as a kicking off point to let you know where your problem areas are.
+The broad metrics used to create an AARRR function as a kicking off point to let you know where your problem areas are.

 Now it’s time to do a deep dive into the user journey in our bottleneck and figure out where the dropoff comes from.
 This can be via direct outreach and further data analysis.
 Perhaps you need to get a survey out to your customers to find out about how they are experiencing this part of the customer journey, or maybe there are already new features which you have in mind to solve the problem.